 The chemical additive known as oxybenzone, used as a product stabilizer and UV protectant in many sunscreen and skin care products, may be gradually bleaching and killing the world’s coral reefs.
-Which may (and probably should) leave you wondering: what's in your sunscreen?

-How to Read the Label
+How to Read a Sunscreen Label

 Not all sunscreens are created equal, which of course is why there are so many to choose from--something you may be familiar with after spending any amount of time near a sunscreen aisle or online attempting to make the best decision for your skin.
 The front of every tube seems to have its own defining factors, but what you really should be looking at is the ingredient panel.
 It may seem intimidating at first glance, but it’s totally worth knowing what’s in your sunscreen products.